canonical/testflinger/device-connectors/src/testflinger_device_connectors/devices/zapper_kvm/README.md

 1. Install using Zapper automations the `alloem` image which creates the reset partition on DUT and installs Ubuntu Jammy
 2. If URL is provided, run the OEM script to install an updated image on top of (1)

+The tool will select the storage device with the following priority:

+1. RAID
+2. NVME
+3. SATA

 #### Job parameters